 Hi!
 I’m Kishan Patel with atlasRFIDstore.com.
 Today we are going to take a look at the ThingMagic RFID Reader Modules.

-In this video, we are going to talk about the difference between reader modules and fixed readers, when to choose a reader module, as well as other ancillary devices that are available to expand upon the development process, such as the xPress Sensor Hub and its available Interface Modules.
+In this video, we are going to talk about the differences between reader modules and fixed readers, when to choose a reader module, as well as other ancillary devices that are available to expand upon the development process, such as the xPress Sensor Hub and its available Interface Modules.

 Before we begin, let’s briefly talk about why people purchase RFID reader modules.